rock-core/rock-osdeps-package_set/README.md

      -- Packaging Daemon <rock-dev@dfki.de>  Mon, 08 Oct 2018 10:39:43 +0200
 ```

+#### Browse the documentation

+Just open /opt/rock/master-XX.XX/share/doc/index.html to see the doxygen / rdoc/
+yard documentation for all installed packages of the corresponding release.

+Note that till master-20.01 the ruby documentation generation did use rdoc (due
+to a bug).
+master-20.06 starts to use yard generated documentation.

 ### Known Issues
 1. If you get a message like